 Another question that I have for McCloskey is also a question for Searle: Do they give enough weight to violence and war in shaping the moral history of social institutions?
 Occasionally, Searle acknowledges that social institutions have to be backed by force, although "forms of organized coercion are themselves systems of status functions" (88, 97, 104, 141-42, 163, 171, 173).

 Locke himself was involved in the Whig conspiracies for assassinating and rebelling against Charles II and James II.
 Because of that involvement, he was forced to flee to Holland to avoid being tried and executed for treason.
-He also supported the Revolution of 1688, and despite its reputation as a "bloodless" revolution, there was a lot of violence in the Revolution (as Steven Pincus has shown), and the success of the Revolution depended on the defeat of the Jacobite armies.
+While he lived in Holland, he had to worry about being captured by the King's agents and extradicted to England for trial.
+He supported the Revolution of 1688, and despite its reputation as a "bloodless" revolution, there was a lot of violence in the Revolution (as Steven Pincus has shown in his 1688: The First Modern Revolution ).
+Ultimately, the success of the Revolution depended on the defeat of the Jacobite armies that tried to restore the Stuart monarchy.
 The military threat of the Jacobites was not finally put down until the battle of Culloden in Scotland in 1746.

 The evolutionary history of liberalism is a rhetorical history of persuasive speech, but it is also a military history of war that has turned on the unpredictable contingencies of battle.
 So, for example, the Declaration of Independence was a declaration of reasoning from principles, but it was also a declaration of war.
 This is part of the evolutionary history of humanity through group selection in war.

 As Winston Churchill observed, "Great battles, whether won or lost, change the entire course of events, create new standards of values, new moods, new atmospheres, in armies and in nations, to which all must conform."